One-Time Certificates for Reliable and Secure Document Signing: Background

-PKI was developed to guarantee the validity of asymmetric encryption \cite{kohnfelder:1978}.
-The identity of the holder of the private key is determined by the private key corresponding to a digital certificate issued by a trusted chain of certificates.
-Therefore, these private keys should be stored and utilized with due caution.
-However, the system should be able to handle situations in which this private key has been compromised and swiftly revoke it.
-PKI handles such scenarios by revoking the issued digital certificates and declaring them invalid.
-One of the issues with working with PKIs is that certification does not handle the compromise of private keys well \cite{kohnfelder:1978}.
-The two most suitable solutions to address the certificate revocation problem are based on certificate revocation list (CRL) and online certificate status protocol (OCSP).
-However, none of them is a perfect solution to these issues\cite{guttman:2002}.

-CRLs are lists that contain the serial number of certificates that have been revoked by a certificate authority.
-Depending on the objective of the CA, these lists have validity periods ranging from hours to months.
-CRLs are signed by the CA. These lists have numerous disadvantages:
+Revocation is probably the most complex and vulnerable service for CAs, registration authorities (RAs), and users of a traditional PKI.
+In the literature, criticisms about this mechanism are regular~\cite{Zheng:200304,Kocher:199802,Raya:2006,Wang:202001,Naor:199801,Bour:202011}, and there exist several alternative methods to facilitate, speed up and guarantee the verification of the status of a digital certificate.
+However, Årnes~\cite{Arnes:200002} surveys most of these revocation mechanisms, and their conclusion is that they often present several shortcomings and narrow suitability, with no definitive solution yet known.
+A common denominator is that private key compromises must be preemptively detected before they can be addressed.

-\begin{itemize} \item New CRLs must be issued even if no new certificates have been revoked; \item Compromised private keys can be utilized until the new CRL is issued; \item CRLs can grow to large file sizes; \item Network load spikes when the CRL expires; \item CRL URLs can become unreachable; \item Human error can cause certificates not to be revoked or to be incorrectly added to the CRL. \end{itemize}
+We present a non-exhaustive list of issues with the CRL model, as follows: (i) lists must be issued even if no certificates are revoked; (ii) compromised private keys can be used until the newly published list contains the respective revoked certificate; (iii) lists can grow to large file sizes, which can congest network channels and quickly fill non-volatile storage media; (iv) network load spikes happen when a list expires~\cite{Cooper:199912}; (v) lists may become inaccessible due to server outages; and (vi) human error can cause certificates to be revoked incorrectly.

-Changes have been made to the way CRLs work to tackle some of these problems.
-Redundant URL endpoints can be used to lessen the impact of unreachable URLs, Delta CRL is a variant that aims to lessen the impact of having long periods between updates by frequently publishing smaller CRLs that complement the regular one.

-Another popular revocation approach, OCSP, and its variant, OCSP Stapling, provide a solution to the problem of huge CRL sizes affecting clients \cite{rfc6960}.
-When it is necessary to look up the revocation status of a digital certificate, an OCSP request is sent to the OCSP server, which checks the status of the certificate, usually using a local CRL and returns a response of valid, revoked, or unknown.
-This form of revocation eliminates the issue of redundancy and significantly reduces the impact of big CRLs and the time required for the revocation to take effect.
-However, due to its online nature, it is vulnerable to denial-of-service attacks.
-Additionally, even while it can revoke certificates relatively quickly, it can only do so after the key compromise has been detected.